 - Prep the filling: Gently stir the berries, cornstarch, sugar, and lemon juice/vanilla together in a medium bowl until combined.
 Place in the refrigerator, covered or uncovered, until step 5.

 - Shape the crusts: Working with 1 chilled pie dough at a time, place the dough onto a floured work surface.
 Roll into a large 12-inch circle.
-Use your warm hands to mold any cracking edges back together as you see me doing in the video tutorial above.
+Use your warm hands to mold any cracking edges back together as you see me doing in the video tutorial below.
 From the circle, cut rounds using a 5.5 or 6 inch cookie cutter.
 I simply use the rim of a bowl that’s about that size.
 Or you can use a ruler and cut circles with a sharp knife.
 You’ll have to re-roll the dough scraps a few times.
 Work quickly because the dough becomes much more delicate the longer it’s at room temperature.
 You’ll get about 5 rounds per pie crust.
 Repeat with 2nd chilled pie dough for a total of about 10.

 - Fill galettes: Arrange dough rounds on prepared baking sheets.
 Remove filling from the refrigerator and spoon about 1/4 cup into the center of each dough round, leaving any excess juice behind in the bowl.
-Gently and tightly fold the edges over the filling leaving the very center exposed, as you see in the photos and video tutorial above.
+Gently and tightly fold the edges over the filling leaving the very center exposed, as you see in the photos and video tutorial.
 Make sure the mini galettes are tight and compact so they don’t unfold themselves or lose shape while baking.

 - Brush the edges of the pie dough with milk, which helps guarantee the dough will brown.
 If desired, sprinkle with coarse sugar and/or sliced almonds/nuts.